hisurfadvisory/MACROSS/README.md

 MACROSS came about because I got tired of handjamming cmdlets and copying everything into notepad.
 I wanted a way to automatically send search results to other cmdlets while being able to come back to previous results, or pull information directly from APIs to avoid going to multiple web interfaces.
 Eventually I created a single front-end to handle doing all of these queries in whatever sequence I needed.
 It is written in powershell because all the initial automations were for active-directory and windows desktop tasks.
 <br><br>

 &emsp;-When you use MACROSS for the first time, a config wizard walks you through the process of generating a configuration file.
-By default, you need to move this configuration file into the \core folder after it's generated, but if you want to store it somewhere more secure, change the $vf19_CONFIG value in the MACROSS.ps1 file (search for "MOD SECTION")
+By default, you need to move this configuration file into the \core folder after it's generated, but if you want to store it somewhere more secure, change the $vf19_CONFIG value in the MACROSS.ps1 file (search for "MOD SECTION")<br>
-&emsp;-From the main MACROSS menu, enter "debug" to load a playground for testing scripts & functions, and viewing helpfiles.
+&emsp;-From the main MACROSS menu, enter "debug" to load a playground for testing scripts & functions, and viewing helpfiles.<br>
-&emsp;-From the main MACROSS menu, enter "config" to change or add settings in your config.conf file.
+&emsp;-From the main MACROSS menu, enter "config" to change or add settings in your config.conf file.<br>
 &emsp;-Several of my scripts are included in this release mainly as examples to help you integrate your scripts into MACROSS, but you may find MYLENE, NOME and ELINTS helpful; MYLENE performs new Active-Directory account audits, ELINTS can perform keyword & pattern searches on various document formats, and NOME lets you build a quick filter with Active-Directory properties to hunt for anomalous accounts in your enterprise.
 <br><br>
 &emsp;-When you add the required MACROSS values to your scripts, they'll be able to talk to each other and enrich IOCs your SOC analysts are investigating.
 This is not meant to be a monitoring tool, but a "quick-task" aid designed to help you gather data quickly if you don't have a million-dollar security stack to work with.